kilicf/Loruki-Website/planning/retrospective.md

   what cool things or general lessons has your team learned?
   This can be about anything! code, collaboration, git, github, ...
 -->
-We learn a lot such as code, collaboration, git, github =)